-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Justice is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Justice is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Justice who work in office and administrative support (15.10%), sales jobs (9.44%), and maintenance occupations (8.00%).
+Unlike some villages, Justice isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Justice are a mix of both white- and blue-collar jobs.
+Overall, Justice is a village of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Justice who work in office and administrative support (14.53%), sales jobs (10.11%), and maintenance occupations (8.73%).

-In Justice, a lot of people use the bus to get to work every day though Justice is a relatively small village.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+In Justice, a lot of people use the train to get to work every day though Justice is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Justice with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.49% of adults in Justice have a bachelor's degree or advanced degree.
+The citizens of Justice are slightly less educated than the national average of 21.84% for the average city or town: 14.34% of adults in Justice have a bachelor's degree or advanced degree

-Justice is a very ethnically-diverse village.
+Justice is an extremely ethnically-diverse village.
 The people who call Justice home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Justice residents report their race to be White, followed by Black or African-American.
 Justice also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.71% of the village’s residents.
-Important ancestries of people in Justice include German, Irish, Italian, and Czech.
+People of Hispanic or Latino origin account for 17.85% of the village’s residents.
+Important ancestries of people in Justice include German, Irish, Italian, and English.